singh1114/best/_thoughts/confusion-matrix-in-machine-learning-using-sklearn.md

 ---
 layout: archive
 title: Confusion Matrix in Machine Learning using sklearn
+permalink: /confusion-matrix-in-machine-learning-sklearn/
 date: 2020-04-29T15:30:22.238Z
 updated_date: 2020-04-29T15:30:22.259Z
 description: Confusion Matrix is a 2X2 matrix which is used to evaluate a machine learning model.
 It is used to measure the performance of the model.
 published: true
 tags:
-  - python
-  - sklearn
-  - machinelearning
-  - datascience
+  - archive
 categories:
-  - python
-  - sklearn
-  - machinelearning
-  - datascience
+  - archive
 show_ads: false
-permalink: /confusion-matrix-in-machine-learning-sklearn/
 ---
 Confusion Matrix is a `2X2` matrix which is used to evaluate a machine learning model.
 It is used to measure the performance of the model.
 It also helps you to evaluate your machine learning model in a better way and makes it easy to calculate recall, precision, f1-score, ROC curves etc.